When did this royalty model begin?

-The first payment to foundries calculated via the new model will be sent in May 2023.
+The first payment to foundries calculated via the new model was sent in May 2023.

 How does this compare to the previous royalty model?